Leptis Magna

 Roman Establishment (146 BCE - 1st century CE):

-In 146 BCE, following the defeat of Carthage in the Third Punic War, Leptis Magna came under Roman influence.
+In 146 BCE, following the defeat of Carthage in the Third Punic War, Leptis Magna came under Roman influence, during the last period of Roman Republic.
 The Romans recognized the strategic and commercial importance of the city and began to integrate it into their expanding empire.
 By the first century CE, Leptis Magna had been fully incorporated into the Roman Empire and started to flourish as a significant trade hub.
 The city benefited from Roman infrastructure, including roads, aqueducts, and public buildings, which facilitated trade and communication.
 Roman investment in the city's infrastructure and economy helped it grow in wealth and importance.
 Leptis Magna's strategic location made it a vital center for trade between the Roman Empire and the African interior, dealing in commodities such as olive oil, grain, and exotic animals.
 This period marked the beginning of the city's transformation into one of the most important and prosperous cities in Roman Africa.

 Golden Age under Roman Rule (1st century - 3rd century CE):